MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 The purpose of the exploratory data analysis was to gain an overview of the variables, identify missing values, assess class imbalance, and explore correlations among different variables.
 Statistical measures and visualizations were employed to understand the dataset's structure, uncover patterns, and identify potential issues.
 The analysis serves as a crucial step in the data exploration process, providing a foundation for informed decisions related to feature engineering and modeling.
 As the system can easily be adapted to the use case of predicting house purchase prices, we also extracted house data from Würzburg.
 A detailed insight into this can be seen [here](https://michaelseitz98.github.io/enterprise-ai-project/eda-wue-houses.html).

+## Features Engineering

+After the exploratory data analysis, we chose our final features to avoid overfitting.
+First, we looked at which features had a **high correlation** with the object feature.
+Then we looked at which features were **inbalanced**.
+For example, there is only one house with a bidet with a high price.
+Now the bidet is an indicator that only expensive houses have a bidet.
+So we remove this feature because only one apartment has it.
+We also looked at which feature the user can enter in our web application.
+The finale feature can be seen in this [notebook](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/frontend/app.py).

+## Preprocessing

+First we preprocessed all features that were **binary** with a binariser.
+For example, if an apartment has a specific feature such as a garden, the binariser sets the value of that feature to one.
+If the feature is not present in the apartment, it will get a zero as an indicator.
+In the next step we will precode all **categorical** features with a one-hot-encoder, because we do not have ordinary features.
+In this [notebook](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb) and this [dictionary](https://github.com/MichaelSeitz98/enterprise-ai-project/tree/main/immowelt_price_guide/scrape_and_preprocess) you can find the necessary steps we took to prepare our features.

 ## Model Training and Evaluation